nicholasgower/planet-muluna/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y019GOIS)

 Explore Nauvis' moon of Muluna, the source of the space science pack, and take your first step into space.
 Discover new uses for crushers, now enabled on all surfaces.
-Use the Interstellar science pack to upgrade your space platforms and reach even deeper into space.
+Explore the universe, collect data from the skies, and bring it back to Muluna to generate Exploration science in order to upgrade your space platforms and reach even deeper into space.

 Muluna can be seamlessly added to any save, but it is recommended that you start with either a fresh save or a save that has not left Nauvis yet.

-Muluna's low gravity makes it easier to launch rockets from than from Nauvis or other planets, making it an ideal location for constructing space platforms and shipping materials to other planets.
-However, the low pressure makes it impossible to craft any science other than Space Science.
+Muluna's low gravity makes it easier to launch rockets from than from Nauvis or other planets, making it an ideal location to construct space platforms and ship materials to other planets.
+However, the lack of oxygen and oil will make building anything of note here a challenge.

+Early-game space platforms take a different form when Muluna is installed.
+Much like Muluna, ship platforms are initially dependent on external shipments.
+Crushers and asteroid collects are unlocked on Muluna, so pre-Muluna ships are fuels through shipments from Nauvis.

 Your first space platform is likely to look very different from a typical Space Age platform.
 You will not initially have access to asteroid collectors or crushers, so your first platform will be completely dependent on shipments from Nauvis.
 Thruster fuel can be made from rocket fuel, and like in vanilla, oxidizer can be made from iron ore.
 Luckily, there are no dangerous asteroids between Nauvis and Muluna, so you can skip placing turrets on any Nauvis-Muluna ships.

-Rocket part costs are doubled on every planet except for Muluna, but in return, Rocket Part Productivity is a technology that is present throughout all of Space Age.
+Rocket part costs are doubled on every planet except for Muluna, but in return, Rocket Part Productivity upgrades are available earlier.
 Four levels of Rocket Part Productivity are available on Muluna, and two are available on Vulcanus, Gleba, and Fulgora respectively.
-Unlike other bonus technologies, Rocket Part Productivity has a non-linear research order.

-This mod currently relies on vanilla prototypes for many world features.
-While this is likely to become less true with time, any mod that removes vanilla terrain features, such as Alien Biomes, is likely to crash on startup with this mod unless a fix is made specifically for that mod.
+After leaving Muluna and exploring other planets, you will soon be called back to Muluna to craft the "Exploration science pack".
+This pack is made from nanofoamed polymers and astronomical data, among other ingredients.
+[Nanofoamed polymers](https://github.com/nicholasgower/Heated-Pressure-Chamber/blob/master/Nanofoamed%20Polymers%2C%20Final%20Report(6-6-2023).pdf) are a form of plastic produced by saturating a thin plastic sample with high pressure carbon dioxide and rapidly heating the plastic with steam, nucleating nanoscale bubbles in the plastic.
+Nanofoamed polymers are noted for their low thermal conductivity and high specific strength.
+Astronomical data is collected from telescopes, which produce more data the farther they are from Nauvis.

+## New Entities

+- Vacuum Boiler: A boiler that can burn fuel with piped oxygen as an oxidizer, producing carbon dioxide as a byproduct.
+Allows the generation of steam on Muluna and space platforms.
+Graphics by Hurricane.

+- Sealed Greenhouse: Converts unwanted carbon dioxide into wood, which can be used as a source of oil through [wood gasification](https://mods.factorio.com/mod/Wood_Gasification_updated).
+Graphics by Hurricane.

+- Steam crushers/furnaces: Cheaper but less efficient alternatives to more expensive electric crushers/furnaces.
+Graphics based on vanilla assets.

+- Rocket buggy: A larger, faster car armed with a rocket launcher and equipment grid.
+Graphics based on vanilla assets.

+- Telescope: Gazes into the universe, gathering information about the telescope's surroundings, generating astronomical data, an ingredient in the Exploration science pack.
+Placing telescopes deeper into the solar system will reward you with more astronomical data.
+Also acts as a combinator that produces information.
+On a space platform, telescopes track the position of the platform as well as nearby asteroids.
+On a planet, telescopes produce information about platforms currently orbiting the planet.

+- Vacuum heating tower: A heating tower that can burn fuel with piped oxygen at 300% efficiency.
+Graphics based on vanilla assets.

+- Condenser turbine: A more efficient steam turbine that allows some consumed steam to be condensed back into water for reheating.
+Prefers higher quality steam.
+Graphics by Raiguard.

+- Satellite Radar(Based on [Navigation Beacon](https://mods.factorio.com/mod/nav-beacon-fork)): Acts as a radar with unlimited range, charting the remote view of players on planets that the satellite radar orbits.
+Only consumes energy when in use.
+Higher quality radars chart more tiles and consume less energy per charted tile.
+Graphics by Earendel.

+- Crusher 2: A faster crusher with 4 module slots.
+Graphics based on vanilla assets.

+- Cryolab: A lab with a footprint of 7x7, big enough to easily fit 14 science packs.
+Has a speed of 6, a science pack drain of 50% and 6 module slots.
+Crafting this is an endgame-level challenge that stretches the vanilla game mechanics to their absolute limit.
+Graphics by Hurricane.

+## Crushers rework

+Crushers can now be placed on any surface, and in addition to their vanilla recipes, which form the backbone of any Muluna base, a few new crusher recipes have been added, some of which are useful on any planet.

+-
 ## Resources

 - Metallic asteroid chunk